 Solodome

-The Science of Frequencies
+The Science of Sound Healing

-Current Standard of Vibration Therapy
+The Current Standard of Vibration Therapy

 Solodome offers luxury audio chairs with customizable options, immersing listeners in a 360 degree sound system experience.
 The chairs can connect to phones or smart TVs via Bluetooth & also includes a 3.5mm audio plug in the back to connect to other audio sources.
 They can also connect to gaming platforms, such as PC, Playstation, Xbox & etc. Along with this, Solodome chairs syncs to their Solotones™ frequency app, providing various sound wave channels to choose from.